 And let’s not forget that organisations like PETA are not above telling outright lies to win over our youth, convincing them that any animal product – even milk, eggs, wool, honey and other things that don’t result in death – are baaaaad!

 We don’t do this because it’s cheaper or easier.
-If you want easier, the supermarket does most of the hard work for you, killing, gutting, and butchering the animal and then presenting it on a neat little polystyrene tray.
+If you want easier, the supermarket does most of the hard work for you, killing, gutting, and butchering the animal and then presenting it on a neat little polystyrene tray for you to just cook up.

-Hunting and fishing can both be expensive pastimes – though it is possible to do it on a shoe-string budget.
+Hunting and fishing can both be expensive pastimes – though it is possible to do both on a shoe-string budget.
+And farming is hard work.
 Truth be told, we probably spend far more time and money sourcing our food than we ever did before we made the switch.

 But we also couldn’t be happier.